biowdl/small-rna/docs/index.md

 title: Home
 ---

-This pipeline can be used to process small RNA data (~20-60bp short reads) starting from FastQ files.
+This pipeline can be used to process small RNAs (with a transcipt length of 20-60bp) starting from FastQ files.
 It will perform adapter clipping (using cutadapt), mapping (using bowtie) and expression quantification (using HTSeq-Count).